sob/cookbook/source/recipes/eggs-a-la-golden-rod.html.markdown

 >  * 3-4 Tablespoons flour
 >  * salt and pepper to taste

+High Altitude Bechamel Adjustment:
+> * 4 Tablespoons butter
+> * 5 Tablespoons of flour
+> * 2.5 Cups of milk

+At 7500 feet the trick was to reduce butter and add flour until it looked like the doughy low altitude flour / butter mixture.
+From there, slowly add milk until desired consistency.
+First attempt resulted in separated butter and flour that then burnt, turned brown, and smelled like burnt popcorn.

 Main:
 >  * 2 cups bechamel sauce
 >  * 6 English muffins